Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Introduction

 \nop{ The emergence and evolution of large language models (LLMs) have inspired efforts and advancements in improving database query processing, mainly through the semantic reasoning capabilities and world knowledge of LLMs. }

 The emergence and evolution of large language models (LLMs) have inspired numerous efforts and significant advancements in improving relational data processing.
-For example, LLM-enhanced entity matching~\cite{comem,fm4dt,batcher} leverages LLMs to judge whether tuples across two tables refer to the same real-world entity, prompt-based table imputation~\cite{unidm,DBLP:conf/vldb/ZhangD0O24,DBLP:conf/acl/HeBZWCH25} uses LLMs to reason about and fill missing cells, and semantic query processing~\cite{sembench,blendsql,lotus,tag,palimpzest,abacus} extends relational algebra with semantic operators that invoke LLMs to evaluate natural-language predicates during operator execution.
-LLMs are essential for such tasks as they enable world-knowledge retrieval, semantic reasoning, and generation.
+For example, LLM-enhanced entity matching~\cite{comem,fm4dt,batcher} leverages LLMs to judge whether tuples across two tables refer to the same real-world entity, and prompt-based table imputation~\cite{unidm,DBLP:conf/vldb/ZhangD0O24,DBLP:conf/acl/HeBZWCH25} uses LLMs to reason about and fill missing cells.
+Moreover, semantic query processing engines~\cite{sembench,blendsql,lotus,tag,palimpzest,abacus} (see formal definition in SemBench~\cite{sembench}) extend relational algebra and SQL with semantic operators that invoke LLMs to evaluate natural-language (NL) predicates during operator execution.
+LLMs are essential for these tasks as they enable world-knowledge retrieval, semantic reasoning and generation.

 Despite targeting different tasks, a substantial portion of these systems and methods integrate LLMs through operator-like components (\eg, \texttt{sem\_filter} in LOTUS-TAG~\cite{lotus,tag}, \texttt{LLMJoin} in BlendSQL~\cite{blendsql}).
-These components share \emph{a common pattern}: (i) operate over relational data, (ii) take a natural-language requirement (\ie, instruction or condition), (iii) invoke LLMs to make semantic predicates during execution, and (iv) produce relational outputs.
+These components share a common pattern: (i) operate over relational data, (ii) take an NL requirement (\ie, instruction or condition), (iii) invoke LLMs to make semantic predicates during execution, and (iv) produce relational outputs.
 Motivated by this trend, we refer to these components as \emph{LLM-Enhanced Relational Operators (LROs)}, formally defined in Section~\ref{sec:pre-lro}.